Manuals, Guides, Official Gazette

 The TMEP provides trademark examining attorneys in the USPTO, trademark applicants, and attorneys and representatives for trademark applicants with a reference work on the current law, practices, and procedures relative to prosecution of applications to register marks in the USPTO.
 The TMEP contains guidelines for examining attorneys and materials in the nature of information and interpretation, and outlines the procedures that examining attorneys are required or authorized to follow in the examination of trademark applications.

-Zipped PDF and HTML files and archived copies of the 4th - 8th editions and the October 2012 version of the TMEP, beginning with the 4th edition, are available at TMEP files and archives.
+Zipped PDF and HTML files and archived copies of the 4th - 8th editions and the October 2012 and April 2013 versions of the TMEP, beginning with the 4th edition, are available at TMEP files and archives.

 The TBMP provides stakeholders with basic information generally useful for litigating trial cases before the Trademark Trial and Appeal Board (TTAB).
 The manual describes current practice and procedure under the applicable authority, including the Trademark Act, the Trademark Rules of Practice, the Federal Rules (where applicable), and precedential case law.